Menu

 • At SAG 2016, Guwahati, he made acquaintance with his Indian counterpart Neeraj Chopra, who was then an 18-year-old upcoming athlete like Arshad himself.

-• At the 2018 Commonwealth Games in Australia, Arshad broke his own national record in the qualifying round but injured himself in the process.
+• At the 2018 Commonwealth Games in Australia, Arshad broke his national record in the qualifying round but injured himself in the process.
 While recalling the tournament with a tinge of sadness in an interview, he said,

 I was in good form.
 I was throwing 80m plus in training.
 In qualifying, I was ahead of Neeraj and the Indian coaching staff looked scared.
 But I wasn’t able to perform to my maximum in the final due to the injury.”